Aikiro42/Project-45/docs/branch-changelogs/feat.dyeing.md

   If the "specs" field is empty, defaults to /particles/project45/defaultmagparticle.config.
 It accepts any JSON file, so you can even link to a .particle file and it'll be applied as is.

   If you still wanna configure the particles via animationCustom, then just omit this field.
+- You can now make gun mods dye the weapon by configuring their 'augment.dyeColorIndex' field